-Please be aware here of the specific requirements set out in the maintenance instructions.
+Please he aware here requirements set out in the maintenance instructions.

-In order to benefit from SWING's warranty:
+In order to benefit from SWING's warrantv:

-you must have your paraglider inspected by SWING or an inspection agent authorised by SWING the documentation and the result of the inspection must be clearly identifiable (date and place / name of the inspector) and be entered near the glider information/certification sticker.
+- you must have your paraglider inspected by SWING or an inspection agent authorised by SWING - the documentation and the result of the inspection must be clearly identifiable (date and place / name of the inspector) and be entered near the glider information/certification sticker.

-The liability and warranty of SWING Flugsportgeräte GmbH will lapse if the inspection is carried out by the pilot or a not authorised person.
+The liability and warranty SWING Flugsportgeräte GmbH will lapse if the inspection is carried out by the pilot or a not authorised person.